Facet disease surgery

-Facet disease surgery may be an option for patients who are not responding to traditional facet disease treatment like analgesics, physical therapy, rest or osteopathic manipulations — or for those patients whose facet joints have developed bone spurs (osteophytes).
-If your pain is limiting your ability to walk, work, play sports, or perform daily activities, it may be time for facet disease surgery.
+Facet disease surgery may be an option for patients who have developed nerve compression symptoms that are not responding to conservative facet disease treatments like physical therapy, medication, rest or massage.
+If your chronic pain is limiting your ability to walk, work, play sports or perform daily activities, it may be time for facet disease surgery.

-During the minimally invasive procedure offered by Laser Spine Institute, an IV sedation and local anesthetic is administered.
-Next, a surgeon makes a small incision and inserts a tube containing both irrigation and a laser.
-These tools clean the facet joint and then deaden its nerve, similar to a root canal.
-This surgery is an outpatient procedure that takes approximately 40 minutes, and the patient is typically free to go home after 1-2 hours of monitoring.
-A post-operative visit is scheduled with the patient for the following day.
+During the minimally invasive facet thermal ablation procedure offered by Laser Spine Institute, a surgeon makes a small incision near the affected facet joint in the neck or back and inserts a tube through which small surgical tools and a laser are funneled.
+These tools clean the facet joint and then deaden painful nerves there, similar to a root canal.
+This is usually performed in conjunction with a decompression procedure on an outpatient basis, which means patients are able to leave our surgery centers the same day.^ A postoperative visit is scheduled with the patient for the following day.
 For other treatment alternatives, review our facet disease treatments page.

 - Is minimally invasive

 - Performed on an outpatient basis

 Reach out to Laser Spine Institute today

 If you’ve been told you’re a potential candidate for facet disease surgery, reach out to Laser Spine Institute and ask about our minimally invasive facet thermal ablation procedure.
 The procedures performed at Laser Spine Institute are a safer and effective alternative^ to traditional open back surgery.
 Since 2005, we’ve helped thousands of patients find relief, establishing us as the leader in minimally invasive spine surgery.
 Contact us today for more information about our outpatient procedures, state-of-the-art facilities and our caring medical team.